 - WordPress has a broad community of users who are eager to help, meaning it’s easy to gain access to the support you need.

-- The skills you acquire (especially in regards to the main languages of WordPress) will be readily applicable to a huge variety of industries and niches.
+- The skills you acquire (especially in regard to the main languages of WordPress) will be readily applicable to a huge variety of industries and niches.

 1. Tell the truth